ulamaca/l0_regularization/readme.md

 # L_0 Regularizer, l0_layer and l0_dense:
 ## Introduction:
 - L_0 regularization has only zero value at the origin and holds fixed otherwise.
-However this regularization is not directly applicable since there is no gradient almost everywhere and the most informative point is not differentiable.
+The regularization form can discard unnecessary tensor by forcing them to zero while keeping others untouched at the same time.
+However it is not directly applicable since there is no gradient almost everywhere and the most informative point is not differentiable.
 - We implement an approximate version of L_0 regularization from [Louizos et al. 2017](https://arxiv.org/abs/1712.01312).
-- L_0 regularizer is intended to develop into a format that can be applicable to any architecture
 - We provide examples (l0_dense and l0_layer) to demonstrate how to incoporate L_0 regularization into a model since L_0 regularization induces an architectural change (probabilistic mask creation) therefore cannot be applied directly as any other L^p regularization

 ## Usage:
 - the program is organized as the following:
-	- l0_computation -> l0_regularizer -> l0_dense/l0_layer and l0_computation is not recommended for user for common applications.
+	- **l0_computation -> l0_regularizer -> l0_dense/l0_layer**
+	- l0_computation is not recommended for user for common applications.
 - **l0_computation** defines the computational mechanisms of l0 regularization on a tensors during which a masked conditional tensor is created and will replace the original tensor for model building.
 For details please refer to [Louizos et al. 2017](https://arxiv.org/abs/1712.01312).
 - **l0_regularizer**:
 	- adpated from the structure of tf.contrib.layers.l2_regularizer
+	- it is intended to develop into a format that can be applicable to any architecture
 	- inputs: scale, scope=None
 	- outputs: the (scaled) regularization loss
 - **l0_dense**